gilzoide/godot-lua-pluginscript/blog/2-infrastructure-en.md

 }
 ```

-Since HGDN is a header-only library, we need a C or C++ file for the
+Since HGDN is a header-only library, we need a C or C++ file for
-implementation.
-We could use `src/language_gdnative.c` for this, but
+compiling its implementation.
-I'll add a new file for it to avoid recompiling HGDN implementation on
+We could use `src/language_gdnative.c` for this, but I'll add a new file
-future builds:
+for it to avoid recompiling HGDN implementation on future builds:

 ```c
 // src/hgdn.c